 Through a grant from the Bill & Melinda Gates Foundation, the identified individuals each received Kes.
-5,100 ($43.78) to their mobile money accounts.
+5,100 ($43.78) in two cycles to their mobile money accounts.
 CARE International in Kenya through its partnership with GSMA’s Mobile for Humanitarian Innovation (M4H) negotiated with Safaricom Limited, the mobile service provider, for subsidized transaction fees for the recipients.
 To ensure the recipients received maximum funds, CARE Kenya also covered withdrawal fees ($1) for the recipient’s transaction fees.
-Before cash remittances, CARE with technical assistance from GSMA M4H, undertook a pre-assessment survey, and part of the survey sought to assess access to Mpesa outlets, especially in remote locations.
-The selected sites where the exercise was conducted were inaccessible to CARE because of their proximity to Kenya/Somalia common border and therefore prone to insecurity by Somalia militia groups and terrorists’ attacks.
+Before cash remittances, CARE with technical assistance from GSMA M4H, undertook a pre-assessment survey, and part of the survey objective was to assess access to Mpesa outlets, especially in remote locations.
+The sites where this activity was implemented were inaccessible to CARE because of their proximity to Kenya/Somalia common border and therefore prone to insecurity by Somalia militia groups and terrorists’ attacks.

-Mobile Cash transfers via money platforms are an easy and sustainable method of supporting individuals during a humanitarian crisis such as what is being experienced in Northern Kenya.
-Maureen Miruka, CARE Kenya Country Director said, “ Mobile cash transfers are not only a sustainable way of reaching affected individuals in far-flung areas but also is a dignified approach to supporting the vulnerable.
+Mobile Cash transfers via money platforms are an easy and sustainable method of reaching individuals needing humanitarian aid like the current drought crisis being experienced in Northern Kenya.
+Maureen Miruka, CARE Kenya Country Director, said, “ Mobile cash transfers are not only a sustainable way of reaching affected individuals in far-flung areas but also is a dignified approach to supporting the vulnerable.
 This is because the recipients can utilize the funds based on their priority needs.
 The pre-assessment survey indicated recipients’ expenditure priorities were food, water, school fees, veterinary services, livestock stocking, personal hygiene supplies, and repayment of loans.”

 By using already existing infrastructure, the cost of operations was decreased as fewer resources are required and more funds were allotted to the affected.
 Another advantage of using mobile money is that it also reduces the carbon footprint of the program.
 The method is also foolproof because the cash is sent directly to the registered recipient and not through a third party which could be subject to abuse or fraud.